 Remember, if there is any change in an employee's work status while he or she is receiving workers' compensation benefits, the employer or the insurer should be notified immediately, as well as the employee's attorney.
 Failure to do so may have adverse effects on the employee's right to receive benefits.

 Workplace injuries happen, but your employer is required to carry workers' compensation insurance for exactly this reason.
 Unfortunately, workers' compensation claims don't always go as smoothly as planned, and may require the expertise of a skilled attorney.
-If you have suffered an injury on the job, you can have an experienced attorney provide an initial review your situation absolutely free.
+If you have suffered an injury on the job, you may want to speak with an experienced workers' compensation attorney.